Vitaliya-Titova/rsschool-cv/cv.md

 ### Code example:
 Display information about books (author, title, high price) whose price is less than the lowest price calculated for each author.
 ```
+select author
+, title
-select author, title, price
+, price
 from book
-where price < any(select min(price) from book group by author )
+where price < any(select min(price) from book group by author)
 ;
 ```